christianrowlands/ninja-chat/README.md

 ./gradlew bundleConversationsFreeSystemRelease
 ```

+There is also a GitLab CI/CD job setup to build the release APK and bundle.

 ## Design principles

 * Be as beautiful and easy to use as possible without sacrificing security or